 Penn State students interested in the City Semester Pittsburgh program must follow the online application process.

 The application includes:

-- Personal statement: a two-page statement outlining area(s) of study and career interests; explaining how the program could benefit your academic work, what you would contribute to the program, and what your ideal internship experience would be.
+- Personal statement: a one-page statement outlining area(s) of study and career interests; explaining how the program could benefit your academic work, what you would contribute to the program, and what your ideal internship experience would be.

 - Résumé including prior work experience, previous community experience, skills (research, communication, technical and analytical, foreign language, etc.)

 - Letter of recommendation from a faculty member in your major or minor

 - Writing sample: a 3–5 page sample of your writing (e.g., research paper, article, blog post, etc.)

 - Portfolio of work (for College of Arts and Architecture students)

 Placement in City Semester Pittsburgh is not guaranteed, so please have a back-up plan for the semester for which you are applying.
 We recommend registering for your normal course load in addition to your application, then adjust accordingly if you are accepted to the program.

 |Student application open||September||February||March|